waleed-javed/Portfolio/content/jobs/InternsPakistan/index.md

 url: "https://interns.pk/"
 ---

-- Worked on React Components using multiple other frameworks
+- Worked on React Components
+- Completed Design challenges
-- Developed Dashboards and Web Apps
+- and, Developed Dashboards and Web Apps using React.js